FANTASIA

 It was done.

-We stood there, stealing unsure looks from each other.
+They stood there, stealing unsure looks from each other.

-“You can see with your own eyes can’t you?”
 Isambard huffed.
 “It is unchanged.”

 “Now, give it some time.”
 Emory urged them.

-Maroula rescued me.
+Mrs Isambard leapt to Father’s defence.
 “Leave the man alone.
 This isn’t his fault, after all.”
 She said to him accusingly.
 Isambard’s fury left him in one breath, wilting from his wife’s scorn.

 “There’s no use in blaming anyone at this point.”
 Said Emory.
 “We are where we are.”

 “We still have our friends, dear.”
-Isambard went to touch Maroula’s shoulder tenderly, but she pulled away.
+Isambard went to touch his wife’s shoulder tenderly, but she pulled away.
 And this domestic continued for quite an interminable amount of time until Helen yelled at all of them to stop, whilst rubbing tears from her face.
 She put her baby boy down and knelt to cradle the face of Rupert.
 His body now stiff with the unmistakable chill of death.
 “I just wanted him to be here for this.
 This one moment.”

-We stood there in silence for some time.
-My failure punctuated by the cries of the baby, who felt much upset on first seeing the body of Rupert.
-It felt wrong to ask whether the ceremony will still go ahead, but there was no time left to mourn.They needed no reminding of the severity of their situation, just of the limitations of my own powers.
-I could not shelter them from justice for a prolonged period of time.
-But as I began to stutter out a sentence, a remarkable sound rang through the nave.
+They stood there in silence for some time.
+Father’s failure punctuated by the cries of the baby, who felt much upset on first seeing the body of Rupert.
+Father hesitated to ask whether the ceremony will still go ahead, but there was no time left to mourn.
+They needed no reminding of the severity of their situation, just of the limitations of his own powers.
+Father could not shelter them for a prolonged period of time, but as he began to stutter out a sentence, a remarkable sound rang through the nave.
 Laughter!
 The baby’s laughter.
-We turned to him, and there he was adoring the death mask of his father, Rupert, which had taken on the peculiar contortions a face does when deep in slumber.
+They turned to him, and there he was adoring the death mask of Rupert Powell, which had taken on the peculiar contortions a face does when deep in slumber.
 And indeed, the mask was asleep.
 The eyelids fluttered, the nose twitched, the mouth sloped ajar.

 “The mask lives!”
 Isambard exclaimed with a haughty laugh.
 “He’s simply asleep.”